Union Pacific Fairbanks-Morse Erie Builts

 While in service in Southern California, UP's Erie-built units were equipped with large rooftop ventilators, along with large rooftop exhaust screens covering their twin exhaust stacks.
 The rooftop exhaust screens look like large boxes mounted above the exhaust stacks, and were in fact cinder catchers.
 They were made of heavy mesh netting and were large to allow them to cover both exhaust stacks.
 They look like solid boxes because they are black from exhaust.
 They had a curved top to match the curve of the roof, since a regular rectangular box would have worked just as well.
 There appears to have been two different styles.
 One had a single arch, about 12 inches high that tapered to the sides and ends at the roof surface.
 The other style appears to be still 12 inches high, but the entire arch is 12 inches high, kind of like a 12 inch high box bent to match the contour of the roof.
 These rooftop exhaust screens were fabricated by Union Pacific.

-All of the 13 Erie-built rode on two trucks that each had an unpowered center idler axle, called an A-1-A truck.
+All of UP's 13 Erie-built rode on two trucks that each had an unpowered center idler axle, called an A-1-A truck.
 The first five of UP's Erie-builts (four cab units and one booster unit) were equipped with special truck that was fabricated by GE for use under the F-M Erie-built locomotives.
 By late 1946, F-M had completed its arrangements with General Steel Castings Co. to furnish a cast-frame truck that resembled a similar truck that GSC was furnishing to Alco for use on its competing PA/PB passenger units.
 Although F-M first offered this new cast truck design beginning in October 1946, UP's next two cab units were equipped with the fabricated design.
 The last eight units for UP, delivered in 1947 and 1948 (four cab units and four booster units) were equipped with this General Steel Castings truck.
-The drop equalizers on these later trucks were shaped differently.
+The drop equalizers on these later trucks were shaped differently than those under the Alco passenger units.
 The design used by ALCo were flat on top and sloped on the bottom, while F-M's were the opposite, and F-M used a different base for the side springs that extended onto the equalizers (the same as was later used on the C-Liner truck).

 David Thompson has described the exterior variations of the F-M Erie-built locomotives: